Classical antiquity: Roman Republic (5th to 1st centuries BC)

 The extent of the Roman Republic and Roman Empire in 218 BC (dark red), 133 BC (light red), 44 BC (orange), 14 AD (yellow), after 14 AD (green), and maximum extension under Trajan 117 (light green).

-The Republican period of Ancient Rome began with the overthrow of the Monarchy c.
-509 BC and lasted more than 450 years until its subversion through a series of civil wars, into the Principate form of government and the Imperial period.
+The Republican period of Ancient Rome began with the overthrow of the Monarchy circa 509 BC and lasted more than 450 years until its subversion through a series of civil wars, into the Principate form of government and the Imperial period.
 During the half millennium of the Republic, Rome increased from a regional power of the Latium to the dominant force in Italy and beyond.
 The unification of Italy by the Romans was a gradual process, brought about by a series of conflicts of the 4th and 3rd centuries, the Samnite Wars, Latin War, and Pyrrhic War.
 Roman victory in the Punic Wars and Macedonian Wars established Rome as a super-regional power by the 2nd century BC, followed by the acquisition of Greece and Asia Minor.
 This tremendous increase of power was accompanied by economic instability and social unrest, resulting in the Catiline conspiracy, the Social War and the First Triumvirate, and finally the transformation to the Roman Empire during the latter half of the 1st century BC.